Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

-However, low-hydrogen welding is a strict process.
+Low-hydrogen welding is a strict process.
 You must use the low-hydrogen rods within 4 hours from the moment you open the package.
-After that, you must redry them with special welding rod ovens.
+After that, you must redry them with special rod ovens.
 These ovens are very expensive.

-You can use E7018 rods at home for stronger than common general-purpose welds but not for low-hydrogen critical work.
+You can use E7018 rods at home for stronger general-purpose welds, but not for low-hydrogen critical work.
 Critical work is when the joint breaks and the results are injuries and heavy equipment damage, for example, repairing trailers and structural projects.